ericrector/Room-Logger/README.md

+### Note
+I am still in the process to getting everything working, so this project is not yet complete

 # About this project

-### Note

-I am still in the process to getting everything working, so this project is not yet complete.

 ## Why